+Expungements in Virginia are not for everyone who has been charged with a criminal offense.
+However, they are available in limited circumstances.
 The existence of criminal charges on your record can have detrimental implications on employment, housing, and other social programs.
 Clearing your record of these arrests through an expungement is your only recourse.
 In Virginia, convictions are forever; however, Virginia’s expungement law offers relief for those charged but never convicted.

-An Expungement will erase an arrest record in any case resulting in a finding of not guilty or a dismissal.
+Expungements in Virginia will erase an arrest record in any case resulting in a finding of not guilty or a dismissal.
 Expungements are a statutory remedy under Virginia Code § 19.2-392.2.
 Moreover, when a judge grants the petition, the order serves to erase all public information about the arrest.
 However, the appellate courts in Virginia have stated that expungements are only available when there is actual innocence.
 To this end, first offender dispositions are ineligible. (i.e. § 18.2-251; § 19.2-303.2, etc.) Below are the eligibility criteria.

 - A person is eligible for an expungement if charged with a criminal offense or any offense under Title 18.2.
 AND